marta0garcia0/earthquakes-map/README.md

 ## Considerations

-Mapbox is used to render the map
+- Mapbox is used to render the map
-The mapbox token is added as an env variable in the .env file in the root directory
+- The mapbox token is added as an env variable in the .env file in the root directory

-the date selector can be hidden to better display the map, a transition has been added to the date selector when display/hide
+- The date selector can be hidden to better display the map, a transition has been added to the date selector when display/hide

-The map markers can have two different states: reviewed and automatic, two different images will be rendered for that:
+- The map markers can have two different states: reviewed and automatic, two different images will be rendered for that:
 **In map.js red icon for automatic status and blue for reviewed** `

 				map.loadImage(logo, (error, image) => {
 					map.loadImage(redLogo,
 					`...`